Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Performance Comparisons via Realizations

+This section provides a rigorously symbolic comparison of different plant dynamics on system performance through passive physical equivalents with continuity.
+In particular, we demonstrate how passive mechanical equivalents enable fair comparisons of SEA and SDEA plant dynamics on the haptic rendering performance.
+Unlike the case in numerical studies~\cite{Yusuf_multi_2020}, comparisons of closed-loop system dynamics through passive physical equivalents are informative in that their conclusions can be generalized, allowing the designer to make informed decisions among various plants/controllers.

+The main difference between SDEA and SEA plants while rendering Voigt model is that SEA can only compensate for the system damping via negative $B_{ref}$ values as in in Table~\ref{fig:allresults}e, while SDEA can assume both negative and positive $B_{ref}$ values, as in Tables~\ref{fig:allresults}a and \ref{fig:allresults}b to render damping levels lower and higher than the system damping.

+For a direct comparison during Voigt model rendering, negative $B_{ref}$ values are considered such that both realizations are feasible for overlapping parameter ranges.
+Tables~\ref{fig:allresults}a and \ref{fig:allresults}e present passive mechanical realizations of SDEA and SEA plants, respectively, while rendering Voigt models.
+At low frequencies, the effective stiffness of both realizations approaches the desired output impedance of $\frac{\alpha}{\alpha+1}K_{ref}$.
+Similarly, the damping of SDEA in Table \ref{fig:allresults}a converges to $c_{1va}$+$B_f$, while the damping of SEA in Table \ref{fig:allresults}e converges to $c_{2v}$.
+A closer inspection of the damping values reveals that $c_{1va}$+$B_f$ and $c_{2v}$ are equal to each other, and both $c_{1va}$ and $c_{2v}$ are modifiable through different values of $B_{ref}$.
+Both realizations include frequency-dependent dissipation that increases with the frequency.
+At high frequencies, SDEA and SEA converge to the characteristic of their respective compliant elements.

+Tables~\ref{fig:allresults}c and \ref{fig:allresults}f present passive mechanical realizations of SDEA and SEA plants, respectively, while rendering linear springs.
+At low frequencies, the effective stiffness of both realizations approaches the desired output impedance of $\frac{\alpha}{\alpha+1}K_{ref}$.
+The parasitic terms are more strongly coupled to the desired spring in SDEA, as $B_f$ acts in parallel to the coupling spring $K-\frac{\alpha}{\alpha+1}K_{ref}$.
+Furthermore, the parasitic inertia term $\frac{J_m}{\alpha+1}$ of SDEA in Table \ref{fig:allresults}c is always greater than the parasitic inertia term $\sigma J_m$ of SEA in Table \ref{fig:allresults}f.
+Finally, the parasitic damping of SDEA includes an extra frequency-dependent dissipation that increases with the frequency.

+Tables~\ref{fig:allresults}d and \ref{fig:allresults}g present passive mechanical realizations of SDEA and SEA plants, respectively, while rendering the null impedance.
+The parasitic terms are more strongly coupled in SDEA, as $B_f$ acts in parallel to the coupling spring $K$, while there exists no difference between the parasitic terms.

-Table~\ref{table:SEAparamters} presents the physical parameters of the S(D)EA plant used in simulations to evaluate the system performance.
-The proportional controller gains are set as $G_m$~=~10~N-m~s/rad and $G_t$~=~5~rad/(s~N-m), while the integral gain of the velocity controller is set as $I_m$~=~10~N-m/rad.
-Table~\ref{table:numericSEASDEA} presents the numerical values selected for the parallel inerter and damping terms of the passive physical equivalents in Figures~~\ref{fig:allresults}a--h for various controller gains $G_m$, $G_t$, $I_m$, and desired stiffness levels $K_d$.
+Table~\ref{table:SEAparamters} presents the physical parameters of the S(D)EA plant used in numerical simulations to evaluate the system performance.
+The proportional controller gains are set as $G_m$~=~10~N-m~s/rad and $G_t$~=~5~rad/(s~N-m), respectively.